Degrees and Certificates

-Students come to LWTech with skills at varying levels, yet they want to become more successful in everyday life or in training programs.
+Students come to LWTech with skills at varying levels, and some students need to improve their academic skills in order to be successful in college certificate and degree programs.
 The college offers developmental education to many students who:

-- have been out of school a long time and wish to brush up on basic or study skills
+- have been out of school a long time and wish to brush up on basic skills

 - need to improve basic reading, writing and mathematics skills before enrolling in other college courses

 - are from non-English speaking countries and wish to improve their English abilities